Understanding Veeam Cmdlets

-Working with Veeam PowerShell cmdlets and scripts in many respects depends on your imagination, skills and expertise in Windows PowerShell 2.0.
-To learn more about Windows PowerShell 2.0 and its basics, use the book by Dr. Tobias Weltner: Microsoft Master-PowerShell.
+Working with Veeam PowerShell cmdlets and scripts in many respects depends on your imagination, skills and expertise in Windows PowerShell.
+To learn more about Windows PowerShell, see this Microsoft article.

-Veeam Support team does not write PowerShell scripts on demand.
+Veeam Support does not write scripts on demand.
+Custom script troubleshooting is not supported.

 Some Veeam cmdlets differ for VMware and Hyper-V platforms.
 A prefix indicates the platform: 'Vi' stands for VMware, and 'Hv' stands for Hyper-V. A Vi-cmdlet will not work for Hyper-V instances, and vice versa.
-For example, Add-VBRViBackupJob creates a backup job for VMware VMs, but if you need to back up Hyper-V VMs, you need Add-VBRHvBackupJob.
-Some cmdlets work for both platforms, like Get-VBRJob.
+For example, the Add-VBRViBackupJob cmdlet creates a backup job for VMware VMs, but if you need to back up Hyper-V VMs, you need to run the Add-VBRHvBackupJob cmdlet.
+Some cmdlets work for both platforms, like the Get-VBRJob cmdlet.
 You can additionally check the platform in the Applies to section on the online help page for each cmdlet.

 Input and Output